Kupol Gold Mine: History

 Development of the mine began in 2005 on a property owned by the Bema Gold Corporation.
 Bema Gold financed construction through a series of loans totaling $425 million.
 Bayerische Hypo und Vereinsbank and Société Générale provided $250 million, and $150 million was provided by an international consortium made up of Caterpillar, Export Development Canada, International Finance Corporation, and others.
 Bema Gold's corporate office loaned the remaining $25 million.
 In addition to the loans, the government of Chukotka Autonomous Okrug provided an additional $18 million to support construction.
 In 2007, Kinross Gold purchased a 75% stake in the mine with its acquisition of Bema Gold; the remaining 25% ownership came in 2011 through a purchase of one of Kinross' subsidiary companies.
 The mine began producing its first gold ore in 2008.
-Following the Russian invasion of Ukraine, and western sanctions imposed on Russia, Canadian based Kinross Gold divested of all assets in Russia including the Kupol Mine, selling the Kupol mine to Russian company Highland Gold for USD$340M in June of 2022, half of the previously agreed upon price.
+Following the Russian invasion of Ukraine, and western sanctions imposed on Russia, Canadian based Kinross Gold divested of all assets in Russia including the Kupol Mine, selling the Kupol mine to Russian company Highland Gold for US$340M in June of 2022, half of the previously agreed upon price.